FunmiLS/FakeNewsDetector/README.md

 ## Contents
 ##### (1) FakeNews_DatasetCleansing.ipynb
-Python notebook to investigate dataset and perform data cleansing to remove missing values and duplicate records.
+Python notebook to investigate the dataset and perform data cleansing to remove missing values and duplicate records.

 ##### (2) FakeNews_CredibilityAnalysis.ipynb
-Python notebook to investigate the proportion of fake to real news in the dataset and the most and least credible news source.
+Python notebook to investigate the proportion of fake to real news in the dataset and the most and least credible news sources.

+##### (2) FakeNews_KeywordsLen.ipynb
+Python notebook to investigate the top 5 keywords associated with fake news articles and the average title and text length for real and fake news articles.